One of the easiest and most fun weekends with kids that you can do in Hudson Valley is a winter ski getaway.

 Catskill Mountain ski resorts like Belleayre, Windham or Hunter are close to the New York City metro area, offering a much shorter drive and far less expensive family ski weekend than you’ll find in other parts of New England.

-Here’s an Hudson Valley winter weekeng itinerary we suggest for families:
+Here’s a Catskills winter ski weekend itinerary I suggest for families:

 Your Hudson Valley Family Ski Weekend